usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 discrimination against employees with disabilities who are not physically able to assist with transfers.
-The Department notes that subpart I of this part does not supersede or alter title I of the ADA or occupational safety standards, or redefine the essential functions of any particular employee’s job.
-311 Qualified employees with disabilities remain entitled to reasonable accommodations as specified in existing law.
-312 However, an individual employee’s need for accommodations does not diminish the rights of other individuals with disabilities to have equal access to the services, programs, and activities provided by a public entity.
+The Department notes that subpart I of this part does not supersede or alter title I of the ADA or occupational safety standards, or redefine the essential functions of any particular employee’s job. {% fn 315 %} Qualified employees with disabilities remain entitled to reasonable accommodations as specified in existing law. {% fn 316 %} However, an individual employee’s need for accommodations does not diminish the rights of other individuals with disabilities to have equal access to the services, programs, and activities provided by a public entity.